 Meanwhile, at Hot Octopuss we’ve spent the past year reinventing the humble cock ring – and we can promise you that the results – the ATOM and ATOM PLUS – will knock your socks off.
-Watch out for them in time for Valentine’s Day!
+Watch out for them in February!

 How you could use it: Aside from checking out the toys we mention (keep an eye on our Twitter and Instagram for updates on ATOM), why not reinvent your own classic sex moves?
 Throw the toys away for a week to focus on one old favourite, seeing how creative you can get with it.
 Do let us know what happens.